Roman Republic

 2. the museum identifies them as ‘deer’; and

 3. Renate van Dijk-Coombes (referenced below, at p.
-203) identifies them as ‘goats and antelope’.
+203) referred to them generically as ‘goats and antelopes’.

 Turning now to the pierced plaque illustrated above on the right: as Douglas Frayne (referenced below, 2008, at p.
 112) observed, this is one of:

-1. “Three very similar wall plaques of Ur-Nanshe from Girsu, [all of which] depict [a lion-headed eagle with its wings outstretched], standing on two lions.”
+1. “Three very similar wall plaques of Ur-Nanshe from Girsu, [all of which] depict [a lion-headed eagle with outspread wings], standing on two lions.”

 The inscription (RIME 1.9.1.26; CDLI, P431061) on this example reads: